AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/dimensions/index.md

 * Both dimensions have the same data `type`, set as `string`.
 * The dimensions differ in `category`.
 The `category` for `campaign` is `Traffic sources`.
 The `category` for `clickmaplink` is `ClickMap`.
 * Both dimensions are `reportable` in `oberon`.
 Both are also `segmentable`.
-* The dimension `campaign` does not have any categories associated with it but the `clickmaplink` dimension is associated with `Activity Map`.
+* The dimension `campaign` does not have any categories associated with it, but the `clickmaplink` dimension is associated with `Activity Map`.

 #### Response parameters